balintbogdan-oss/solace-new/README.md

 # Solace Demo - Financial Portfolio Management Platform

-> **Note**: This is a vibecoded and hardcoded demo version of Solace - the advisor workstation.
-This implementation serves as a demonstration and development environment with mock data and simplified functionality.
-Supabase is currently only used for trading functionality, while the other parts of the website use hardcoded data.
+> **Note**: This is a demo version of Solace - the advisor workstation.
+This implementation serves as a demonstration and development environment with mixed data sources: Supabase integration for client management, navigation, and search functionality, while financial/account pages use hardcoded data for demonstration purposes.

 A comprehensive Next.js-based financial portfolio management platform demo with real-time data integration, dynamic navigation, and multi-account support.